datanav/docs/technical/salesforce-membercare.rst

      - "string"

-Salesforce Order to Membercare Invoices
+Salesforce Order to MemberCare Invoices
 ---------------------------------------
-Every Salesforce Order will be synchronized with a Membercare Invoices.
+Every Salesforce Order will be synchronized with a MemberCare Invoices.

-Once a link between a Salesforce Order and a Membercare Invoices is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Salesforce Order and a MemberCare Invoices is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Salesforce Order and a Membercare Invoices:
+The following properties are synchronized between a Salesforce Order and a MemberCare Invoices:

 .. list-table::
    :header-rows: 1

    * - Salesforce Order Property
-     - Membercare Invoices Property
+     - MemberCare Invoices Property
-     - Membercare Data Type
+     - MemberCare Data Type

-Salesforce Orderitem to Membercare Invoices
+Salesforce Orderitem to MemberCare Invoices
 -------------------------------------------
-Every Salesforce Orderitem will be synchronized with a Membercare Invoices.
+Every Salesforce Orderitem will be synchronized with a MemberCare Invoices.

-Once a link between a Salesforce Orderitem and a Membercare Invoices is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Salesforce Orderitem and a MemberCare Invoices is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Salesforce Orderitem and a Membercare Invoices:
+The following properties are synchronized between a Salesforce Orderitem and a MemberCare Invoices:

 .. list-table::
    :header-rows: 1

    * - Salesforce Orderitem Property
-     - Membercare Invoices Property
+     - MemberCare Invoices Property
-     - Membercare Data Type
+     - MemberCare Data Type
    * - Quantity
      - invoiceItems.quantity
      - "string"